chris-ryan/docdeck/doc-root/how-to/api.md

 });
 ```

+The get() function creates a route that receives a get request on the bmi path and routes it to a callback
+function that takes a request and a response object.
+The response object sends back the response in JSON format.

 Now Let's tell express to create an HTTP server using the app object and  listen for connections.
 ```
 var server = app.listen(8080, function() {